 The Avalon Peninsula is not only scenically stunning, it’s also a place full of natural wonders: icebergs drifting along the coasts, whales frolicking, migratory seabirds nesting on cliffs, and caribou roaming.
 As the first region of the province to be settled, the Avalon is full of the legends, lore, and history of the early adventurers who first laid claim to the New World.
 Home to the urban bustle of St. John’s, a vibrant culinary scene, and charming outports surrounded by beauty and steeped in history — the Avalon has something to offer every traveller.

 Re-discover the New World.

 The eastern region also lays claim to scenic driving trails and several provincial parks where you can camp, hike, and boat.
-Surrounded by sweeping coastal landscapes, the French islands of Saint-Pierre et Miquelon can be reached by a short ferry trip from the Burin Peninsula.
+The Discovery UNESCO Global Geopark on the Bonavista Peninsula is home to 10 geosites that will bring you back half a billion years.
+Surrounded by sweeping coastal landscapes, the French islands of Saint–Pierre et Miquelon can be reached by a short ferry trip from the Burin Peninsula.

 Chill out in Iceberg Alley.

 Central Newfoundland also boasts 55 marked trails.
 As you explore, you’ll see clapboard houses atop rocky coasts, and working wharves that testify to the continuing importance of the centuries–old fishing industry.
 Most of the people living here descended from English fishermen who settled the shores more than two centuries ago.
 There is also a rich Aboriginal history that includes the Beothuk and Dorset peoples.